You can also read Andy’s Story on Brainline: http://www.brainline.org/content/2012/06/andys-story.html

 My wife says I am quirky now, since the injury.
 For example, clutter makes me edgy and I feel the constant need to clean.
 I keep post-it notes everywhere so I can remember what to do next.
 I keep a journal that I read when I feel like I need a reminder that last week really did happen, a way to keep up with the memories I can no longer hold onto.

 I think it was quite an adjustment for my wife to have me home constantly after being away for days at a stretch, but we’ve worked out a system and we’re happy.
-My family is my driving force now, and I am proud to say that, for once, I am able to be part of it.
+My family is my driving force now, and I am proud to say that, for once, I am part of it.
 My kids, their sports games, their homework, the grocery shopping – I can finally give my wife some relief from all the daily chores that she carried alone for so many years.
 I am extremely grateful for the family time that most people are cheated out of.
 My kids are my rock, my reason to get up in the morning.
 I have a great set of friends, too – all my buddies from high school.
 When the chips were down, they were there for me.
 We get together every Thursday night and we go fishing on the weekends when we can.
 They are my extended family now.

 I wish I could say that everyone stuck it out with us through all the crazy hard times.
 Unfortunately and to our surprise, many people weren’t there when we needed the help the most.
 I’m not bitter for myself, but my wife really needed them and they didn’t come through.
 On the other hand, though, there were the others who deserve to be praised, even knighted.
 My wife’s sister went so far as to buy the house next door so she could be there for us, which brings me to another great lesson that I’ve learned because of my ordeal.
 Hang on to those people who come through for you, and hang on to them tight.
 They are your true friends, the ones whose love is unconditional, and the ones who give you a place to plant your heart.
 For the others?
 Well, it is a shocking thing, realizing that people you counted on may not hold you in as high of regard as you once held them.
 It hurts all over at first.
 Just realize they are who they are.
 Some people just can’t handle the changes they see.
 They are easily frightened, controlled by their own fears and issues, caught up in their own existence.
 This is not where you need to be after a brain injury!
 You need the strength of those who keep a positive attitude, who love you regardless of the fact that you may not be the exact person they remember.
 You can’t take it personally.
 It is their baggage, not yours.
 Just let it go.

 Sadly, I lost my close friend, the neighbor and colleague that I told you about earlier on in my story.
 He was electrocuted while helping another neighbor pump out his basement after a flood.
 I’m not surprised that he died while helping a neighbor.
 That is exactly who he was.
 He was truly someone whose life had purpose, a man who many others, not just I, felt they could hang onto.
 I will miss my great friend.
 So, what is my lesson here?
-To be more like him whenever I can.
+To be more like him.
 It is as simple as that.
 I keep his prayer card hanging in my armoire so I can see it when I get dressed in the morning.
 It is a something I have to do so I won’t forget that he has died and embarrass myself by going to his house for a visit.
-That is how bad my memory can be.
-I would never want to hurt his wife in such a “thoughtless” way, so I endure the painful, daily ritual of remembering that he is gone.
+That is how bad my memory is.
+I would never want to hurt his wife in such a thoughtless way, so I endure the painful, daily ritual of remembering that he is gone.

 So there you have it.
 That’s my story.
-You were probably expecting that it would be more dramatic, maybe ending in a machine gun clad shoot out where we nabbed the bad guy after a tense car chase complete with wild stunts and death defying feats.
+You were probably expecting that it would be more dramatic, maybe ending in a machine gun clad shoot out where we nabbed the bad guy after a tense car chase complete with wild stunts and death-defying feats.
 It is ironic, given my job, that a simple hit from an out-of-control car inflicted such havoc on my life.
 But, that is exactly what happened.
 Do I regret it?
 Sometimes, yeah – of course.
 Mostly, though, I am pretty content with how things have worked out.
 I have a new life now, one where my family and friends fill my time, my heart, and my soul.
 I am proud of the life I led as a NYPD narcotics detective.
 And I am just as proud of the life I lead now.
 The puzzle of my life has a thousand pieces to it, and I am learning how to fit them all together.

 Thanks for listening,